 - 1. Attend Enrollment Information Meeting - 2.
-Submit Application with nonrefundable \$50 fee prior to due date.

-- 3. Official High School / GED Transcript (or equivalent as currently described by Dept. of Ed. for verification purposes) - 4.
+Submit Application with nonrefundable \$50 fee prior to due date. - 3.
+Official High School / GED Transcript (or equivalent as currently described by Dept. of Ed. for verification purposes) The school has procedures to evaluate the validity of any high school completion if there is reason to believe it is not valid or was not obtained from an entity that provides secondary school education. - 4.
 Complete the FAFSA (if seeking Federal Financial Aid).
 Payment arrangements must be in place two (2) weeks prior to the start of school. - 5.
-Take PAX Exam by scheduled due date with a composite score of at least 85 or provide a comparable pre-entrance from another school taken within 3 years of the program start date. - 6.
+Take PAX Exam by scheduled due date with a composite score of at least 85 or provide a comparable preentrance from another school taken within 3 years of the program start date. - 6.
 Background check and drug testing - 7.
 Financial Aid / Payment Meeting - 8.
 Admission Package / Health Forms (See below requirements).
 Must be complete and approved by the scheduled due date. - 9.
 Complete Orientation - 10.
 The prospective student who completes the "Checklist for Enrollment" will be considered for enrollment first along with PAX Score.